guoxuan-ma/digital-twin-policy-learning/README.md

 # Digital twin policy learning

-This repository provides a simplified and user-friendly implementation of the COVID-19 booster policy learning framework described in the paper.
+This repository provides a simplified and user-friendly implementation of a trajectory-based digital twin policy learning framework, illustrated using a facsimile dataset modeled after the COVID-19 booster policy application in the paper.

 ---

 ## Repository Structure

-- `digital_twin_policy_learning.ipynb`
+- `digital_twin_policy_learning.py`
   Core implementation of the framework.
   This notebook defines the main classes and functions, including:
   - Data preprocessing into trajectory format